deepinsight/insightface/README.md

 ### Verification Results on Combined Margin

-A combined margin method was proposed as a function of target logits value and orignal `θ`:
+A combined margin method was proposed as a function of target logits value and original `θ`:

 ```
 COM(θ) = cos(m_1*θ+m_2) - m_3